khiranouchi/Okemowd2/README.md

 Karaoke Song Management System
 ============
+Web Application. <br>
-You can make song list.
+You can make song list
-(Detail is TODO)
+and keep song name, artist name, genre, minimum key, maximum key and so on. <br>
+You can manage your song list both by html page and by http API.

 Requirements
 --------
 + Python  3.6.1
 + Django  2.1.1
-+ django-method-override  1.0.3

 Install and Run
 --------

-Install Django and django-method-override with
+Install Django with

     pip install django
-    pip install django-method-override

 Run server with